 Let’s start with the most hyped of the Marc Jacobs fragrances — the original — and some say the best Daisy perfume.
 This intoxicating fragrance blends violet leaf, blood grapefruit, strawberry, gardenia, jasmine, musk, white woods, and vanilla, making it as femine as it is sexy and easily one of Marc Jacobs’ most popular perfumes.
 The unique combination of fragrance notes landed Daisy two major FiFi awards — the Oscars of the fragrance industry.
 The first was the FiFi Award Fragrance Of The Year Women`s Luxe 2008, and the second the FiFi Awards Best Packaging Women`s Prestige 2008.
 Because the scent is at once powdery and woodsy, fruity and floral, it works from day to night and all year round as a beauty cabinet staple.
 No wonder it’s one of the most popular Marc Jacobs perfumes.

-If you’re looking for a lighter, a bit more elegant take on the signature Daisy scent, you’ll love this overtly-feminine entry A subtle Mark Jacobs Daisy perfume, it’s perfect for a special occasion like a wedding.
+If you’re looking for a lighter, a bit more elegant take on the signature MJ perfume with a daisy on top, you’ll love this overtly-feminine entry A subtle Mark Jacobs Daisy perfume, it’s perfect for a special occasion like a wedding.
 That said, because this is a light scent, you can also layer it with others, making it a versatile pick when you’re in the mood for something stronger and want to smell good all day.

 Housed in a stunning blue-and-white accented bottle, Daisy Dream is a fresh and soft Marc Jacobs floral perfume, perfectly rounded-out by fruity notes.
 (Think blackberry, pear, grapefruit, listeria, and jasmine.)
 Its inviting character puts it high on the list of the best Marc Jacobs perfumes, and a fitting scent for sultry summer days when you’re craving a light touch.
 You can wear this as easily to the office as you can out to a weekend brunch.
 Check out our Summer Fragrances Guide for other great summer options.